davina-li-01/OIM3641/README.md

-# OIM 3641 — Problem Solving & Software Design
+# OIM 3641 — AI Driven App Development

 This is my classwork repo for OIM 3641 at Babson.
-Everything I build for this course — in-class activities, homework, and project work — lives here.
+Everything I build for this course, in-class activities, homework, and project work, lives here.

 ## About Me